seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-63. **Every coin of `tokens[]` has a `sweeps.coins` entry read from its own row of §6a's channel table, and every LANE that table gives it** (§6) — the top-level five for its first row and `c2` for a class-2 row — or is named in the appendix with the reason and the lane that is short.
-A lane whose `host` is not that row's `Answers from` was read from no established channel and fails this item, and a coin served on one of two lanes fails it on the other rather than passing on the first.
+63. **Every coin of `tokens[]` has a `sweeps.coins` entry read from its own row of §6a's channel table, and every LANE that table gives it** (§6) — the top-level five for its first row, `c2` for its second and `c3` for its third — or is named in the appendix with the reason and the lane that is short.
+A lane whose `host` is not that row's `Answers from` was read from no established channel and fails this item, and a coin served on some of its lanes fails it on the others rather than passing on the first.
 A universe swept for event TYPES has not been swept for its own coins, and a count taken per coin AND per lane is the only form in which that gap is visible.
 64. **No past event and no earlier answer occupies a line of the answer** (§0, §2): no